JurajNyiri/HomeAssistant-Tapo-Control/README.md

 Doorbells, Cameras (for each lens, if supported):

 - Up to 4 camera entities: HD and SD, using RTSP standard or TP-Link proprietary video protocol.
 If you choose to use direct entities, it is recommended to disable `Use Stream from Home Assistant` in options for the best performance and battery life.
-- Binary sensor for motion after the motion is detected for the first time and a binary sensor for doorbell press
+- Binary sensor for motion after the motion is detected for the first time, if the device exposes ONVIF motion events, and a binary sensor for doorbell press
 - Light entity, if the camera supports a floodlight switch
 - Buttons for Calibrate, Format, Manual Alarm start & stop, Moving the camera, Reboot and syncing time
 - Switch entities for Auto track, Automatic Reboot, Flip setting, LED Indicator, Lens Distortion Correction, (Rich) Notifications, Recording, Microphone Mute, Microphone Noise Cancelling, Automatically Upgrade Firmware, HDR mode, Alarm Trigger Event types, Privacy Zones, Diagnose Mode, Smart Track specific switches, Smart Dual Track specific switches, Preset Patrol Mode, Audio Recording and Privacy mode